 **stainless steal and other metal pots leach metals into the coffee liquid as you boil it, because it is acidic.
+If you have the budget it may be worth checking out these glass stock pots, I love mine!
 You don’t want heavy metals in your enema coffee.
 Because the coffee is not going to be boiling in the enema bucket, I find that stainless steel is still much safer then latex or plastic buckets (it is a quick flow from the bucket into your colon and you are not boiling the coffee).
 Stainless steel degrades slower then plastic and latex.

 What kind of enema bucket?